 Chinese Medicine is comprised of five different healing modalities, or "branches".
 I use all of these branches in my practice:

-Acupuncture: the insertion of single use, sterile needles into specific points to promote healing.
-Herbal Remedies: traditional Chinese herbal formulas prescribed in pill, powder, and extract form.
-In addition to traditional Chinese herbs, I am trained in, and will often prescribe, western herbs.
-Qigong: a gentle form of exercise that strengthens and moves the internal energy--the Qi-- of the body.
-Nutritional Consultation: individualized dietary recommendations and recipes are given based on the patient’s specific health concerns and body constitution.
-Bodywork: the use of specific tools, as in cupping and guasha, to promote circulation and reduce pain, as well as hands-on massage.
+*Acupuncture: the insertion of single use, sterile needles into specific points to promote healing.
+Acupuncture sessions may include moxibustion, a form of heat therapy. *Herbal Remedies: traditional Chinese herbal formulas prescribed in pill, powder, and extract form.
+In addition to traditional Chinese herbs, I am trained in, and will often prescribe, western herbs. *Qigong: a gentle form of exercise that strengthens and moves the internal energy--the Qi-- of the body. *Nutritional Consultation: individualized dietary recommendations and recipes are given based on the patient’s specific health concerns and body constitution. *Bodywork: the use of specific tools, as in cupping and guasha, to promote circulation and reduce pain, as well as hands-on massage.

 In addition to these modalities, I also offer:

 *Women's seasonal healing circles.
 These beautiful circles of sisterhood incorporate simple elements of ritual, meditation, guided journaling, and sharing (and sometimes singing!).
 These circles follow the flow of the seasons, the teachings of the Five Elements, and archetypes of the sacred feminine.

 *Gentle and personalized cleanse programs (every Spring and Autumn)